Tringale shoots 66 to top crowded 3M Open leaderboard

 During yet another unseasonable day of 90-plus-degree heat, the scores crept up throughout the afternoon with the thermometer as drier and breezier air affected the play.

 Keith Mitchell had a record-tying seven straight birdies to start his round on his way to a 29 on the back nine.
 The front nine?
 He posted a 37 for a 66 that left him four strokes behind Tringale.
-Rickie Fowler birdied six of his first 10 holes, before a triple bogey on the 18th left him with a 70 and a tie for 29th in a six-stroke deficit.
+Rickie Fowler birdied six of his first 10 holes, before a triple bogey on the unrelenting 18th left him with a 70 and a tie for 29th in a six-stroke deficit.

-The mini-lake in front of the 18th hole swallowed up a lot of balls.
+The mini-lake in front of the 18th hole sure swallowed up a lot of balls.
 It’s currently ranked as the hardest par 5 on the PGA Tour.
-There were nine bogeys and 12 scores worse than that Saturday.
+There were nine bogeys and 12 scores worse than that Saturday, for a cumulative score of 35-over.
+The rest of the course was 85-under.

+Tringale safely hit his first two shots along the edges of the fairway before landing his third attempt at the cusp of the green.
+His 52-foot shot put himself in perfect position for par.

 Mitchell matched Juan Sebastián Muñoz (2020), Brandt Snedeker (2007) and Joe Durant (2005) with seven birdies in a row to begin the round.